-1 The measurements must cover the operating conditions which are relevant for assessment purposes.
-If necessary, the authorities shall specify the type and extent of measurements required and the operating conditions to be covered.

-2 Emission measurements shall be carried out according to the recognised rules of metrology.
-The Federal Office for the Environment (FOEN)11 shall recommend suitable measurement methods.12 The technical requirements for measurement systems and measurement stability are those specified in the Ordinance of 15 February 200613 on Measuring Instruments.14

-3 The owner of the installation to be inspected shall set up and make accessible suitable measuring stations in accordance with instructions issued by the authorities.

-4 The measured and calculated values, the measurement methods used and the operating conditions at the installation at the time the measurements were performed shall be recorded in a measurement report.
+- 1 The measurements must cover the operating conditions which are relevant for assessment purposes.
+If necessary, the authorities shall specify the type and extent of measurements required and the operating conditions to be covered. - 2 Emission measurements shall be carried out according to the recognised rules of metrology.
+The Federal Office for the Environment (FOEN) shall issue recommendations on carrying out the measurements.
+The technical requirements for measurement systems and measurement stability are those specified in the Ordinance of 15 February 200612 on Measuring Instruments and the implementing provisions issued by the Federal Department of Justice and Police.13 - 3 The owner of the installation to be inspected shall set up and make accessible suitable measuring stations in accordance with instructions issued by the authorities. - 4 The measured and calculated values, the measurement methods used and the operating conditions at the installation at the time the measurements were performed shall be recorded in a measurement report.

+10 Amended by No I of the O of 11 April 2018, in force since 1 June 2018 (AS 2018 1687).

+Inserted by No I of the O of 11 April 2018, in force since 1 June 2018 (AS 2018 1687).

+12 SR 941 210

+13 Amended by No I of the O of 11 April 2018, in force since 1 June 2018 (AS 2018 1687).